GerardPaligot/Confily/README.md

 in Kotlin with Jetpack Compose and a backed in Kotlin hosted on AppEngine.

-## Features
+## Backend Features

 * Create the agenda of your conference, optionally from [Conference Hall](https://github.com/bpetetot/conference-hall)
 * Fetch your partners from [CMS4Partners](https://github.com/GDG-Lille/cms4partners)
-* Create your feedback forms to [OpenFeedback.io](https://github.com/HugoGresse/open-feedback)
+* Create your feedback forms from [OpenFeedback.io](https://github.com/HugoGresse/open-feedback)
 * Import a participant ticket from [BilletWeb](https://www.billetweb.fr/)
 * Import partner jobs from [WeLoveDevs](https://welovedevs.com/)

+## Mobile Features

+* Select your conference
+* Conference schedule
+* Bookmarking of talks
+* Speaker page with biography, socials and talks
-* Networking space which respect privacy from mobile to mobile
+* Networking space which privacy respect from mobile to mobile
-* Mobile application for Android and iOS
+* Partners with description, socials, jobs and location
+* Event page with socials, location, menus, q&a and code of conduct
+* Scan your event ticket
+* Enjoy your conference!

 ## Build With